Akavall/BertRegression/README.md

 **Generate Data:**

 I was not able to find any data sets for this, so I generated it myself.
-I took data from https://www.kaggle.com/c/house-prices-advanced-regression-techniques and generated and generated description paragraphs.
+I took data from https://www.kaggle.com/c/house-prices-advanced-regression-techniques and generated description paragraphs.

-I only used a fraction of the data, I used:
+I did not use all the features.
+The features that I used:

 `MoSold`\
 `YrSold`\